Science and invention in Birmingham: 18th century

 1790: W. Richardson publishes The Chemical Principles of the Metallic Arts: designed chiefly for the use of Manufacturers, which is used to help with diseases associated with the metal working industry.

 1794: Ralph Heaton patents a steam powered machine for mass-producing button shanks.
 This is one of the earliest forms of mechanical mass production and steam powered machine tool operation.

 Around this time William Futrell (a well known Birmingham pugilist) becomes publisher of possibly the first British boxing paper.

 1797: Matthew Boulton erects at Soho a complete coining plant with which he strikes coins for the Sierra Leone and East India companies and for Russia, and produces a new copper coinage for Britain.
 Also in 1797, he takes out a British patent in connection with raising water on the principle of the hydraulic ram although one of a similar nature appears in France at around the same time.

 1799: The first bellcrank engine is patented by William Murdoch while working for Boulton and Watt.
 It is the first compact, self-contained engine.

 Among the products Matthew Boulton seeks to make in his new facility are sterling silver plate for those able to afford it, and Sheffield plate, silver-plated copper, for those less well off.
 Boulton and his father make small silver items throughout the 18th century, and there is no record of large items in either silver or Sheffield plate being made in Birmingham before Boulton does so.
-To make items such as candlesticks more cheaply than the London competition, the firm makes many items out of thin, die-stamped sections, which are shaped and joined together.
+To make items such as candlesticks more cheaply than the London competition, the firm makes many items out of thin, die-stamped sections, which are shaped and joined.

 One impediment to Boulton's work is the lack of an assay office in Birmingham.
 The silver toys long made by the family firm are generally too light to require assaying, but silver plate has to be sent over 70 miles (110 km) to the nearest assay office, at Chester, to be assayed and hallmarked, with the attendant risks of damage and loss.
 Alternatively they can be sent to London, but this exposes them to the risk of being copied by competitors.

-Boulton writes in 1771, "I am very desirous of becoming a great silversmith, yet I am determined not to take up that branch in the large way I intended, unless powers can be obtained to have a marking hall [assay office] at Birmingham."